tangentsoft/pidp8i/doc/cc8-manual.md

 1.  **Bitwise operators:** `&`, &brvbar;, `~` and `!`

-1.  **Simple comparison operators:** False expressions evaluate as 0 and true as -1 in twos complement form, meaning all 1's in binary form.
+1.  **Simple comparison operators:** False expressions evaluate as 0 and true as -1 in two’s complement form, meaning all 1's in binary form.
     See the list of limitations below for the operators excluded by our "simple" qualifier.